andyhsim/local-load-balancer/getting-started.md

 {:new_window: target="_blank"}

 # Getting started
-To get started with the IBM Local Load Balancer, navigate to the order page in the Customer Portal:
+To get started with the IBM© Local Load Balancer, navigate to the order page in the Customer Portal:

 1. From your browser, open  [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, select **Network > Load Balancing > Local**.